Bedale railway station

 Bedale railway station is on the Wensleydale Railway and serves the town of Bedale in North Yorkshire, England.
-The station was opened in 1855, and closed under British Railways in 1954.
+The station was opened in 1855, and closed by British Railways in 1954.
 It was re-opened as part of the heritage Wensleydale Railway in 2004.

 History

 First opened by the Bedale and Leyburn Railway in November 1855, the station very nearly did not get built at all as the initial plans for the Leeming to Leyburn route would have completely bypassed the town.
-This problem was subsequently corrected (following a major outcry in the locality) and by May 1856, passenger services had started running between Northallerton and Leyburn.
+Following a major outcry in the locality, this plan was changed, and by May 1856, passenger services had started running between Northallerton and Leyburn.
 These were subsequently extended to Hawes and Hawes Junction (later Garsdale) by the North Eastern Railway in October 1878.